enrich your dog’s life

 Can I adjust scatter feeding?

-Yes, always look at your individual circumstances and adjust to suit you and your dog.
+Yes, always look at your circumstances and adjust to suit you and your dog.
 I’ve listed a few ideas below, though this is not exhaustive.
+If you have any questions, feel free to leave a comment.

-Prone to eating things they shouldn't?
+My dog is prone to eating things they shouldn't…

 It may be best to avoid scatter feeding, or at least discuss this with a qualified behaviourist first.